 One museum is seeking to fix that by highlighting the work of major female developers.
 “Women created this industry,” Alex Handy, founder and director of a California digital art museum, told me via email.
+“From the imagination and creativity of Roberta Williams, to the technical skill of Carol Shaw, to the leadership skills of Amy Henning, women are an integral part of the history of video games.”
+Now, a new exhibit in Oakland, California, honors the legacy of Williams, Shaw, Henning and five other female developers.
 No girls allowed.
 First-person shooters, action games and sports games have been popular among boys ever since the early '90s.

 In 2012, the three categories combined were responsible for 58.8 percent of video game sales in North America.
 The End of Gatekeeping: The Extinction Burst of Gaming Culture - Paging Dr. NerdLove.
 Girl Gamers Episode 2: Why do women make games?
 How do you start making games?

 This problem in representation has most recently yielded controversies such as #gamergate1, but it is also more or less responsible for debacles such as the PAX dickwolves saga, and the recent death threats to Anita Sarkeesian spurred by her “Tropes vs. Women in Games” series.
 Outside the spotlight of digital games, some members of other game communities, such as Ajit George2 and Shoshana Kessock3, have been outspoken about problems of representation at Gen Con4, North America’s largest tabletop game convention.
 Image CC BY-NC-ND, by Angela Marie Henriette.
 Out of the Dungeons: Representations of Queer Sexuality in RPG Source Books.
 In this article, we are asking why representations of LGBTQ themes and characters have been so scarce in the context of role-playing games.